Unit 731: Official silence during the American occupation of Japan

 As above, during the United States occupation of Japan, the members of Unit 731 and the members of other experimental units were allowed to go free.
-On 6 May 1947, Douglas MacArthur, the Supreme Commander of the Allied Forces, wrote to Washington in order to inform it that "additional data, possibly some statements from Ishii, can probably be obtained by informing Japanese involved that information will be retained in intelligence channels and will not be employed as 'war crimes' evidence".
+On 6 May 1947, Douglas MacArthur, the Supreme Commander of the Allied Forces, wrote to Washington in order to inform it that "additional data, possibly some statements from Ishii, can probably be obtained by informing Japanese involved that information will be retained in intelligence channels and will not be employed as war crimes evidence".

+According to an investigation by The Observer, after the end of the war, under the pretense of vaccine development, former members of Unit 731 conducted human experiments on Japanese prisoners, babies and mental patients.
+The Observer article claimed that funding came from the US government, but did not provide any evidence for this claim.
 One graduate of Unit 1644, Masami Kitaoka, continued to perform experiments on unwilling Japanese subjects from 1947 to 1956.
 He performed his experiments while he was working for Japan's National Institute of Health Sciences.
 He infected prisoners with rickettsia and infected mentally-ill patients with typhus.
-As the chief of the unit, Shiro Ishii was granted immunity from prosecution for war crimes by the American occupation authorities, because he had provided human experimentation research materials to them.
+As the chief of the unit, Shirō Ishii was granted immunity from prosecution for war crimes by the American occupation authorities, because he had provided human experimentation research materials to them.
 From 1948 to 1958, less than five percent of the documents were transferred onto microfilm and stored in the US National Archives before they were shipped back to Japan.

 Post-occupation Japanese media coverage and debate

 Japanese discussions of Unit 731's activity began in the 1950s, after the end of the American occupation of Japan.
-In 1952, human experiments carried out in Nagoya City Pediatric Hospital, which resulted in one death, were publicly tied to former members of Unit 731.
+In 1952, an infant girl at Nagoya City Pediatric Hospital died after being infected with E. coli bacteria; the incident was publicly tied to former Unit 731 scientists.
 Later in that decade, journalists suspected that the murders attributed by the government to Sadamichi Hirasawa were actually carried out by members of Unit 731.
-In 1958, Japanese author Shūsaku Endō published the book The Sea and Poison about human experimentation in Fukuoka, which is thought to have been based on a real incident.
+In 1957, Japanese author Shūsaku Endō published the book The Sea and Poison about human experimentation in Fukuoka, which is thought to have been based on a real incident.